In-Court Traffic Diversion

 Visit the Johnson County District Attorney Diversion Office located on the 4th floor of the Johnson County District Courthouse to pay your fees and sign your diversion agreement OR appear in court on your court date.
 The diversion office is open Monday thru Friday 8:30 a.m.until 3:30 p.m.

 Diversion fees and court costs must be paid in full at the time of signing.
 Forms of payment accepted include cash, money order, personal check, or credit card.
-Use of a credit card is subject to convenience fees.
+Use of a credit card is subject to service fees.
 The diversion fee shall be made payable to the District Attorney Trust Account and the court costs shall be made payable to the Clerk of the Court.